 We’re currently partnered with CWM Environmental, a leader in Legionella programs from healthcare to hospitality facilities.
 At CWM they use a Legiolert system, that detects Legionella pneumophila with equal or greater accuracy than traditional spread plate culture methods.
 With the Legiolert system, you can have results within 7 days, and it detects Legionella pneumophila at 1 organism in 100 mL within 7 days.
 If you’d like to learn more about the function of Legiolert, you can learn more at its product page.

-We also work with Special Pathogen Laboratory.
+We also work with certified microbiology laboratories who work frequently with healthcare, hospitality and industrial facilities to provide additional testing options for Legionella.
 They offer testing for healthcare, hospitality, and water treatment, just to name a few.
 Their testing protocols compare disease risk with Legionella culture results and the extent of contamination within the tested environment.
 Aside from cultures, they also have qPCR testing, as well as Legionella DFA for rapid testing.
 You can learn more about their options here.

 Finally we also work with ESML Analytical to provide widespread coverage across the country.